sabrinamerkin/sabrinamerkin.github.io/_pages/about.md

 I am most experienced using SQL, Tableau, R, and Python in my analysis projects.

-As an undergraduate, I served as the 2021-2022 President of the Mathematics Club at UNC Charlotte.
+I served as the 2021-2022 President of the Mathematics Club at UNC Charlotte.
 I also tutored for a course in deterministic modeling during the spring semester of 2023.